DATA ENGINEERING2025-03-05⏱️ 7 min read

 How do you keep the new address linked to all the activities linked to the previous address?
 The answer is to use one of the three types of SCD update actions.

-Capture the changing data within the dimension over time with the help of dimensional model.
+Capture the changing data within the dimension over time with the help of a dimensional model.
 Speak to Our Experts to get detailed insights.

 OLAP vs OLTP: the Difference